trbehera/docs/docs/index.md

 The Secure Device Onboard process involves interactions between a number of different entities that participate in the process.
 Those include:

-**Manufacturer** - The manufacture is responsible for loading Secure Device Credentials into a device.
+**Manufacturer** - The manufacturer is responsible for loading Secure Device Credentials into a device.
 They are also directly or indirectly responsible for installing software onto the device that supports the Secure Device Onboard protocols required for device discovery and transfer of ownership.

 **Device** - The device runs software which supports the Secure Device Onboard protocols required for devices.
 The device is initialized with credentials which securely identifies the device.